JSBmanD/docs/pages/deep-linked-ads/apple-mobile-tracking.md

 If you're concerned about the additional 1 second latency, the call to `delayInitToCheckForSearchAds` can be called conditionally at run time.
 So, if you want to only check on first install, or the like, then just don't call this method.

+[block:callout]
+{
+  "type": "warning",
-!!! warning "Testing Apple Search Ads"
+  "title": "Testing Apple Search Ads",
-    If you test using a non-production app and do not use the `ignoreAppleSearchAdsTestData()` method, the iAd framework will return fake Apple Search Ads payloads to simulate the install being claimed by Apple Search Ads.
-Subsequently, you will see these claims in your reporting.
+  "body": "If you test using a non-production app and do not use the `ignoreAppleSearchAdsTestData()` method, the iAd framework will return fake Apple Search Ads payloads to simulate the install being claimed by Apple Search Ads.
+Subsequently, you will see these claims in your reporting."
+}
+[/block]

+[block:callout]
+{
+  "type": "warning",
-!!! warning "Impact on Deferred Deep Linking"
+  "title": "Impact on Deferred Deep Linking",
-    If you use deferred deep linking, do not use the `useLongerWaitForAppleSearchAds()` method as it will negatively impact the end user's experience by creating longer wait times for the deferred deep linking to occur.
+  "body": "If you use deferred deep linking, do not use the `useLongerWaitForAppleSearchAds()` method as it will negatively impact the end user's experience by creating longer wait times for the deferred deep linking to occur."
+}
+[/block]

 ## Server to Server Setup